MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/ucsi.md

 :::image type="content" source="images/ucsiarch.png" alt-text="Diagram of USB Type-C software components.":::

 In the preceding example, USB role switching is handled in the firmware of the system and USB Role Switch driver stack isn't loaded.
-In another system, the driver stack may not get loaded because dual role isn't supported.
+In another system, the driver stack might not get loaded because dual role isn't supported.

 In the preceding image,